Selcukatli/rightcrowd-workshop/outline.md

 Examples: run tests, send notifications, auto-review code.

+Configure via `/hooks` or in `.claude/settings.json`

 ---

 ## Skills: Progressive Context Loading

 Skills are markdown files that teach Claude domain-specific knowledge:

+**Where to add:**
+- Store in `.claude/skills/` folder
+- Structure: markdown with description, instructions, and optional resources

 **When to use Skills:**
 - Complex multi-step workflows